15 Hardboiled/American Crime Essentials

 Hopscotch Brian Garfield (1975) Hilarious and endlessly re-readable.
 Arguably the great American spy novel.
 The movie was a minor hit but is nowhere near as good.

 Missionary Stew Ross Thomas (1983) Not exactly espionage, but a knowing luxuriant thriller with plenty of government involvement.
+One of the characters is a professional killer called Hallmark.
+The CIA uses Hallmark when they want to send their very best.
 (DTM: Ah, Treachery!)

 The Problem of Cell 13 and Other Stories Jacques Futrelle (circa 1905) The most famous story remains amusing despite making no sense whatsoever.